Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 Error 1: The workflow only processes one attachment

-The workflow shown here handles this correctly by splitting all binary attachments into individual items.
+The template solves this by splitting attachments into individual items.

 Error 2: Wrong client